 Image Source- D’source

-This type of embroidery design is known for its simplicity.
-It is a traditional embroidery style originated in Odisha and Bengal.
-Kantha work was created by rural women on garments like soft dhotis and sarees.
+This type of embroidery design shows simplicity.
+It is a traditional embroidery style in Odisha and Bengal.
+Kantha work designed by rural women on garments like soft dhotis and sarees.
 It uses the method of simple running stitch along the edges of the outfit.
 The most interesting part of Kantha embroidery is the use of border thread as this thread is taken from the used cloth.

 Kantha uses various motifs in its creation like animals, birds, flowers and other activities from our everyday lives.
 The format used while creating any motif is running stitch with short gaps.
 Today, you can create a lot of home decoration items and not just clothes using Kantha embroidery.
 You can design items like wall hangings, bed sheets, blankets and many others.